Last updated: July 11, 2022

 Is abortion safe?

 Yes, abortion is an extremely safe and common procedure.
-At current rates, about one in four Americans who can reproduce have had an abortion by the age of 45.
+Currently, about one in four Americans who can reproduce have had an abortion by the age of 45.
 Abortions happen without any major complications in more than 99.975% of cases.
 That means an abortion is about as safe as a colonoscopy.

 Will having an abortion put me at an increased risk for breast cancer?

-No. Although Texas requires your doctor to read you a statement suggesting that there is an increased risk of breast cancer after an abortion, it’s just not true.
+No. Although Texas requires your doctor to read you a statement suggesting that there is an increased risk of breast cancer after an abortion, it’s not true.
 Cancer experts and reproductive health experts agree that there is no such risk.
-For example, the American Cancer Society has concluded that no scientific research studies demonstrate a causal relationship between abortion and breast cancer.
+For example, the American Cancer Society concluded that there are no scientific research studies demonstrate a causal relationship between abortion and breast cancer.

 Will I still be able to get pregnant again if I have an abortion?